angelpavon97/Enriching-Knowledge-Graphs/README.md

   - ***r_prediction_maskgpt_bert.json***: JSON file with the results of entity relationship prediction given two entities using BERT with GPT-2 entity enrichment.
   - ***r_prediction_maskgpt_roberta.json***: JSON file with the results of entity relationship prediction given two entities using Roberta with GPT-2 entity enrichment.
 - ***EnrichingKGs.ipynb***: Jupiter notebook for the experimentation of entities relations prediction given two entities using language models and entity enrichment.
+- ***calculate_levenshtein_distance.ipynb***: Python script to calculate the similarity ration between the original and predicted relations between entities based on the Levenshtein distance between the relations.
+Takes as input json files uploaded in the results directory.
 - ***KGconversion.ipynb***: Jupiter notebook for the conversion of the new predicted relations between entities into a knowledge graph from csv tables.
 - ***KG.ttl***: The generated knowledge graph in turtle format .